dkhoanguyen1101/cpsc233project/README.md

 # cpsc233project
-To run, download project off of github onto editing software of choice(e.g. eclipse).
+To run, download Chara.java, Map.java and Game.java off of github onto editing software of choice(e.g. eclipse).
 From there, just run from the console.

 Our game is a turn-based rpg.
 This demo is controlled completely by the number-keys, and the goal of the game is to lower the opponents health to zero, while keeping yourself healthy.